nadegelemperiere-aws/module-aws-group/README.rst

         rights      = [
             {
-                description = description to give to the statement actions     = [ list of actions to allow the group users to do in AWS console "s3:ListAllMyBuckets"
+                description = description to give to the statement effect      = deny or allow
+                actions     = [ list of actions on which effect apply for  the group users  (mutually exclusive with notactions)
+                  "s3:ListAllMyBuckets"
                 ]
-                resources   = [ list of resources to which permission applies "*"
+                notactions  = [ list of actions on which effect does not apply forthe group users] (mutually exclusive with actions) resources   = [ list of resources to which permission applies "*"
                 ]
-            }
+                condition = json string describing the condition to apply on rule }
         ]
         managed       = [ list of managed policies to give to user